 In the Middle ages, spelling and translation were not yet regulated by any general rules. spelling variations

 in names were common even among members of one family unit.
 MacIndrew has appeared Andrew, Andrews, MacAndrew, Androw, Androe, Andro and many more.

 Early Notables of the MacIndrew family (pre 1700)

 Notable amongst the Clan

-at this time was Alexander Andrew, Sergeant of Aberdeen; Phineas Andrews (ca. 1600-1661), an English politician who sat in the House of Commons from 1660 to 1661; and Sir Thomas...
-Another 33 words (2 lines of text) are included under the topic Early MacIndrew Notables in all our PDF Extended History products and printed products wherever possible.
+at this time was Alexander Andrew, Sergeant of Aberdeen; Phineas Andrews (ca. 1600-1661), an English politician who sat in the House of Commons from 1660 to 1661; and Sir Thomas Andrewes (died 1659), English financier, supporter of the parliamentary cause during the English Civil War, Commissioner at...
+Another 119 words (8 lines of text) are included under the topic Early MacIndrew Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the MacIndrew family to Ireland